33 Reasons Why Being Single In Your 30s Is the Best Thing Ever

 You’re More Likely to Make Choices That Actually Make Sense for You

 “You don’t have any obligations and restrictions when having to consider a partner’s desire,” Carl points out.
 “Having the liberty to make decisions without having interference from a partner can lead you to making self-defining and spontaneous choices.”
-Think: moving to another country for work, buying a house because you love it, or ditching a friend group that’s no longer working for you.
+Think: moving to another country for work, buying a house because you love it, or ditching a friend group that’s no longer working for you—these are all of the things that you can do while 30 and single.

 You’re Not Going to Encounter Ghosting Like You Used To